James F. Smith, MD, MS

 Clinical Interests

-As Director of Male Reproductive Health at UCSF, Smith directs the multidisciplinary team providing male fertility preservation counseling and treatment; evaluates and treats men with male reproductive health problems, desire for vasectomy, low testosterone, erectile dysfunction, Peyronie’s disease, and testicular pain.
-He specializes in the use of minimally invasive vasectomy, microsurgical vasectomy reversal, advanced sperm retrieval techniques, microscopic varicocele repair, and spermatic cord denervation.
-Smith is an active member of the American Urological Association, the American Society for Reproductive Medicine, Society of Reproductive Surgeons, Society for Male Reproduction and Urology, American Society of Andrology, and the Sexual Medicine Society of North America.
+As Director of Male Reproductive Health at UCSF, Smith directs the multidisciplinary team providing male fertility preservation counseling and treatment; evaluates and treats men with male reproductive health problems, desire for vasectomy, low testosterone, and erectile dysfunction.
+He specializes in the use of minimally invasive vasectomy, microsurgical vasectomy reversal, advanced sperm retrieval techniques, microsurgical varicocele repair, and microsurgical spermatic cord denervation.
+Smith is an active member of the American Urological Association, the American Society for Reproductive Medicine, Society of Reproductive Surgeons, Society for the Study of Male Reproduction, Society for Male Reproduction and Urology, American Society of Andrology, and the Sexual Medicine Society of North America.

 Research Interests